 The easiest ones here for me are various nut butters.
-Not only do they make the shakes thicker and tastier, but they’re an easy way to add some fat to your diet.
+Not only do they make the protein drinks thicker and tastier, but they're an easy way to add some fat to your diet.
 Here are a few options to consider.

 - All types of nut butters such as almond butter, peanut butter (no sugar added, watch the carbs)